Tips for Treating Trigger Finger Without Surgery

 Has one of your fingers ever become stuck in a bent position, becoming painful and difficult to straighten after holding your cup of coffee?
 Or, does your finger click when you are holding a knife and fork?
+Maybe you’re even waking up with numb hands alongside these symptoms.
 If so, then you may be experiencing trigger finger.
-Read on to learn more about this condition as well as treatment options and tips for treating trigger finger without surgery.
+Read on to learn more about this condition as well as how to treat trigger finger without surgery and tips for managing the symptoms effectively.

 What is Stenosing Tenosynovitis, or Trigger Finger?